This post may contain affiliate links.

-The TV Licence Fee is set to rise yet again this April, increasing to £154.50 per annum.
+The TV Licence Fee has risen yet again this April, increasing to £154.50 per annum.

 It’s one of those things that a lot of people see as a necessary expense, and that the TV Licensing enforcement people make you think you absolutely must have or risk prosecution and expensive fines.